nekitmm/starnet/README.md

 <a href="https://www.dropbox.com/s/6zrlhrd03hlo810/starnet_weights.zip?dl=0">LINK</a>
 </div>

+**Training Dataset**

+This is one part I'd like to keep for myself for now, but you can create your own dataset creating starless versions of your images.
+One extremely important note: the only difference between two images (original and starless) should be stars, which are replaced by background in the starless version.
+The rest of the image should be perfectly intact.
+If you will throw in a starless image which is super nice looking, but in a process of creation of this image you altered much more than just stars, this will only degrade network performance.

+I left one training image to show organisation of folders my code expects.
+Inside a folder named 'train' there are two sub-folders named
+'original' and starless', both should contain equal number of images with identical name pairs.

 **Some technical info**

 Throughout the code all input and output images are 8 bits per channel tif images.